-Coursework Guidelines Booklet 0413 IGCSE Physical Education (2010 or 1997) ampolini ampolining Assessment anning, p performing and evaluating Marks Description 41-50 Coursework Guidelines Booklet 0413 IGCSE Physical Education (2010 or ang Assessment performing and evaluating Description A candidate should demonstrate under applied conditions: • a detailed knowledge of the principles, rules and regulations of trampolining and how they apply to competitions; • an ability to plan in fine detail a complex sequence of movements involving advanced techniques and incorporate them into a highly effective training schedule; • an ability to perform a sequence of movements showing very good linking, control, height and phasing throughout with a very good range of skills.
+Coursework Guidelines Booklet 0413 IGCSE Physical Education (2013 on page 2013) ng Assessment Description Description A candidate should demonstrate under applied conditions: • a detailed knowledge of the principles, rules and regulations of trampolining and how they apply to competitions: rampolining Assessment lanning, p performing and evaluating Marks Description 41-50 A candidate should demonstrate under applied conditions: a detailed knowledge of the principles, rules and regulations of trampolining and how they apply to competitions; an ability to plan in fine detail a complex sequence of movements involving advanced techniques and incorporate them into a highly effective training schedule; an ability to perform a sequence of movements showing very good linking, control, height and phasing throughout with a very good range of skills.
 31-40 A candidate should demonstrate under applied conditions: a detailed knowledge of the principles, rules and regulations of trampolining; an ability to plan a complex sequence of movements involving advanced techniques and incorporate them into an effective training schedule; an ability to perform a sequence of movements showing good linking, control, height and phasing and a good range of skills.
 21-30 A candidate should demonstrate under applied conditions: a sound knowledge of the principles, rules and regulations of trampolining; an ability to plan a complex sequence of movements and incorporate them into a training schedule; an ability to perform a sequence of movements showing attention to linking, control, height and phasing and a sound range of skills.
 11-20 A candidate should demonstrate under applied conditions: a basic knowledge of some of the principles, rules and regulations of trampolining; an ability to plan a basic sequence of movements and incorporate them into an imaginative training schedule; an ability to perform a sequence of movements showing attention to style, control and flow and basic skills.
 0-10 A candidate should demonstrate under applied conditions: a limited knowledge of some of the principles, rules and regulations of trampolining; an ability to plan a simple sequence of basic movements and incorporate them into a simple training schedule; an ability to perform a sequence of movements showing control and limited skills.